truenas/documentation/content/SCALE/SCALETutorials/Storage/Pools/CreatePoolScale.md

 ## Review Storage Needs

-It is strongly recommended that you review your available system resources and plan your storage use case before creating a storage pool.
+We strongly recommend you review your available system resources and plan your storage use case before creating a storage pool.
 * Allocating more drives to a pool increases redundancy when storing critical information.
 * Maximizing total available storage at the expense of redundancy or performance entails allocating large-volume disks and configuring a pool for minimal redundancy.
 * Maximizing pool performance entails installing and allocating high-speed SSD drives to a pool.